 If your Akita pulls:

-Instead of merely stopping when he pulls, turn around and walk the other way.
-Don’t pull your dog, don’t talk to him, and don’t wait for him.
-His job is to pay attention to where you are and follow you.
-When he finally catches up with you, show your pleasure by giving him a treat.
+Instead of merely stopping when they pull, turn around and walk the other way.
+Don’t pull your dog, don’t talk to them, and don’t wait for them.
+Their job is to pay attention to where you are and follow you.
+When they finally catch up with you, show your pleasure by giving them a treat.

 If your Akita lunges:

 Be proactive and take action if your dog chases something like another dog, a cat, a car, or a skateboarder while on a walk.
-Before your dog has a chance to lunge, try to redirect his attention with a treat.
-Don’t forget to increase the distance between him and the target.
+Before your they have a chance to lunge, try to redirect their attention with a treat.
+Don’t forget to increase the distance between them and the target.

 If your Akita doesn’t respond to any of your training tactics: